turingschool/backend-curriculum-site/module1/projects/black_thursday_iterations/iteration_3.markdown

 * Failed charges should never be counted in revenue totals or statistics.
 * An invoice is considered paid in full if it has a successful transaction
-* An invoice cannot have more than one successful transaction.
-* A transaction is always for the full amount.
-For instance, you cannot pay half the invoice total in one transaction.